-My 5-year-old son Chaitanya, like most kids his age, paid little attention as I showed him how to make a paper boat for what seemed like the hundredth time.
+My 8-year-old son Chaitanya, like most kids his age, paid little attention as I showed him how to make a paper elephant for what seemed like the hundredth time.
 I said, “Fold the paper into half, then fold here, and then here.”

 As I was talking, he kept looking at everything except at what I was doing.
 He fidgeted and played with his pencil.
 I kept pulling his attention back to what we were doing and my constant refrain was, “Pay attention!”

-Ultimately, I lost my patience, and moved on to reading a book on my Kindle.
+Ultimately, I lost my patience, and moved on to reading a book.

 It’s not that Chaitanya is uninterested all the time.
-He is completely focused when I read his favorite books, or when he is playing with his Lego blocks.
+He is completely focused when he reads his favorite books, or when he is playing with his Lego blocks.
 But at other times, asking him to focus is an exercise in frustration.

-When I look back to that time when I lost my patience on Chaitanya and moved onto reading a book on my Kindle, I realize that I was onto a second book in the next five minutes, and to a third book in no time.
+When I look back to that time when I lost my patience on Chaitanya and moved onto reading a book, I realize that I was onto a second book in the next five minutes.

-As per scientists, the goldfish does better than humans on this account – it is able to hold its attentions for, hold your breath, nine seconds.
+As per scientists, the goldfish does better than humans on this account – it is able to hold its attention for, hold your breath, nine seconds.

 Now, if you think that attention spans don’t really matter – after all who is bothered about what happens in a few seconds – note that the implications of having such a short attention span are immense.